 The strength of a company’s character lies in its brand consistency.
-According to a study by LucidPress, consistently presented brands are three to four times more likely to experience brand visibility.
+According to a study by LucidPress, a provider of brand management software, consistently presented brands are three to four times more likely to experience brand visibility.
 And generally, better visibility translates to more conversions.

 Being consistent with your branding builds recognition and adds to its strength.
 Conversely, every time your logo is presented in the wrong color or the first letter of your brand name is in lower case, rather than uppercase, your brand suffers.
 Some big brands closely monitor their mentions online and if inaccurate or outdated branding collateral appears, they will go as far as asking that it’s removed or replaced.